Rules

 Business Days – days from Monday to Friday, excluding public holidays in Poland.

-Account – a free function of the Store regulated by separate terms and conditions (a service provided electronically), thanks to which every entity using the Store can set up their individual account in the Store.
+Account – a free function of the Store (a service provided electronically) regulated by separate terms and conditions, thanks to which every entity using the Store can create its individual account in the Store.

 Buyer – any entity purchasing in the Store.